1. Funding

 Second Prize

-The Michael Measures Prizes recognize promising young Canadian classical music performers.
+The Michael Measures Prizes recognize promising young classical music performers from Canada.
 The prizes are awarded to young musicians 16 to 24 years of age who are enrolled in the summer training program of the NYO Canada (National Youth Orchestra of Canada).

 Michael Measures was a great music lover and engaged volunteer in Ottawa’s artistic community.
 Upon his death, he made a generous bequest to the Canada Council for the Arts so that it could provide development opportunities for young classical musicians and encourage public recognition of their achievements.